1.89 M Height In Feet

 • Q: Can height change throughout life?

 A: Height typically increases during childhood and adolescence.
-In adulthood, slight changes in height are possible due to factors like posture and spinal compression.
+Because of that, in adulthood, slight changes in height are possible due to factors like posture and spinal compression.
 Significant changes in adult height may indicate underlying medical conditions and should be evaluated by a medical professional.

 • Q: What factors influence average height in a population?